cybergroupdevs/BootcampApril2021/Nitish/CAR-YAAR PROJECT/ReadMe.md

 - LOGIN UI + LANDING PAGE (EASY TO USE DESIGN)
 - Show live data using MSSQL.
 - All HTTP Methods are enabled.
-- This project is a perfect combination of frontend and backend.

 ## Tech
-Dillinger uses a number of open source projects to work properly:
+Car-yaar uses a number of technologies to work properly:

 - [HTML] - HTML enhanced for web design!
 - [CSS] - awesome creativity